anuvind2973/Web-Application-Security/File Inclusion/File Inclusion.md

 <p align="justify">Many popular web applications are developed in PHP, along with various custom web applications built with different PHP frameworks, like Laravel or Symfony.
 If we identify an LFI vulnerability in PHP web applications, then we can utilize different PHP Wrappers to be able to extend our LFI exploitation, and even potentially reach remote code execution.</p>

 <p align="justify">PHP Wrappers allow us to access different I/O streams at the application level, like standard input/output, file descriptors, and memory streams.
 This has a lot of uses for PHP developers.
 Still, as web penetration testers, we can utilize these wrappers to extend our exploitation attacks and be able to read PHP source code files or even execute system commands.
-This is not only beneficial with LFI attacks, but also with other web attacks like XXE, as covered in the Web Attacks module.</p>
+This is not only beneficial with LFI attacks but also with other web attacks like XXE, as covered in the Web Attacks module.</p>

-<p align="justify">In this section, we will see how basic PHP filters are used to read PHP source code, and in the next section, we will see how different PHP wrappers can help us in gaining remote code execution through LFI vulnerabilities.</p>
+<p align="justify">In this section, we will see how basic PHP filters are used to read PHP source code, and in the next section, we will see how different PHP wrappers can help us gain remote code execution through LFI vulnerabilities.</p>

 #### Input Filters